cybex-gmbh/laravel-transmorpher-client/README.md

 <x-transmorpher::dropzone :topic="$yourModel->imageFrontView()"></x-transmorpher::dropzone>
 ```

-Depending on whether you pass an ImageTransmorpher or a VideoTransmorpher, the component will function as your upload form for images or videos.
+Depending on whether you pass an ImageTopic or a VideoTopic, the component will function as your upload form for images or videos.

 #### Dynamic usage